Tryout workshop with Syrian artist Mosab Anzo at New Dakota, Amsterdam, 9-10 June, 2016

 A painting, a two-channel video installation, a photo series and it remains to be seen - in their workshop in Charlois, Gil and Moti list the components of their latest project.
-MG&M Collective it is called, whereby one of the Ms stands for the name Mosab Anzo, an artist who fled from Syria.
-In Aleppo he had a thriving practice, in 2014 he ended up in Rotterdam via a complicated escape route.
-Gil and Moti met him there last year at Art Rotterdam, where he had a small presentation as an abstract lyrical painter.
-He came on their path at a time just when they started looking for refugee artists.
-And that, that search, is in turn a consequence of other projects.
+MG&M Collective it is called, where one of the M's stands for the name Mosab Anzo, an artist who fled Syria.
+He had a thriving practice in Aleppo, in 2014 he ended up in Rotterdam via a complicated escape route.
+There Gil and Moti met him at Art Rotterdam last year, where he had a small presentation as an abstract lyrical painter.
+He came across their path at a time just when they were looking for refugee artists.
+And that, that search, is in turn a result of other projects.

 At Gil and Moti, projects often run parallel, with mutual commitments, so that they can work on it for a longer period of time.
 A number of them included the refugee shelf.
 They talk about this working method at the end of November 2016, not long after their exhibition at the Nederlands Fotomuseum The Dutch Volunteers opened.
 This is about their stay in the West Bank, where they have been working intermittently for both camps over the past two years, hoping for more understanding of the polarized views.
 And oh yes, they have also just been invited to an artist-in-residency in Brazil from March 2017.
 Isn't that a bit much?
 "It helps to switch from one project to another, then your perspective changes," they respond with a perspective.
 “Sometimes we put a project on a lower heat for a while, then resume it.
 The Dutch Volunteers was so intense, then it helps to be able to take some distance. "